 Speed automation resamples the data at a higher or lower playback rate.
-Speed automation can operate on all tracks of the same type, either video or audio, with a single click; or all tracks, both video and audio, with a double click.
+Speed automation can operate on all tracks of the same type, either audio or video, with a single click; or all tracks, both audio and video, with a double click.
 The curves to be affected must be both armed and ganged in the track patchbays to be included in the operation.
 You can see the advantage of having different media types ganged the same so that they will remain synchronized.
-However, video will always snap to a frame, whereas audio does not, so when video is present in order to maintain synchronization be sure to do the double click on the video track.
-The single/double click feature also works in the same manner for Fade Automation.
-It is suggested to keep the rate lower than 100, to avoid various resource failures.
+The double click feature also works in the same manner for Fade Automation.

-Steps to demonstrate Auto Gang of Speed/Fade on all of the audio and video tracks are listed below:
+Steps to demonstrate Auto Gang of Speed on all of the audio AND video tracks are listed below:

-- 1) Use the pulldown menu "View" on the main canvas and ensure that there is a checkmark left of the Speed or Fade selection. - 2) Double click and hold button 1 on any point of the Speed line on any track of the main track canvas and drag the handle where you want it, then release button 1. - 3) Note how all video and audio boxes move together simultaneously for synchronization. - 4) You can adjust the height at any time by doing the same single/double click on a keyframe. - 5) To move the location left or right, hold down button 1 while moving it back and forth. - 6) Use the status bar in the lower left hand corner to see position and playback rate.
+- 1) Use the pulldown menu "View" on the main canvas and ensure that there is a checkmark left of the Speed selection. - 2) Double click and hold button 1 on any point of the Speed line on any track of the main track canvas and drag the handle where you want it. - 3) Note how all video and audio boxes move together simultaneously for synchronization.

-Releasing button 1 ends the current dragging operation, but single clicking on a speed/fade keyframe handle again will restart the drag operation on tracks of the same type.
+Clicking on a speed keyframe handle will restart the drag operation on tracks of the same type.
 Double clicking will select all tracks which have handles in the exact same cursor position.
-It is sometimes difficult to get the desired value for the speed, but you can use an auto slider bar to get better control for more precision.
-This is not ganged so you will have to do this on each track to achieve the same value.